chrisjbillington/interminal/README.md

 `interminal` is mostly useful for things like making an external tool for your text editor, or making a launcher for a terminal program, or things like that.
-For example, You might want to run the command `python3 my_script.py` whenever you press a certain keyboard shortcut in your text editor whilst you've got the file `my_script.py` open.
+For example, you might want to run the command `python3 my_script.py` whenever you press a certain keyboard shortcut in your text editor whilst you've got the file `my_script.py` open.
 It's easy to make an extension to do this in, for example, Sublime Text 3, but the output will be shown in a panel at the